Jonathan Vicente

 BMedSci | MSc - Mental Health and Climate Epidemiology

-PhD student at the Oeschger-Zentrum für Klimaforschung (Oeschger Centre for Climate Change Research) and in the Institut für Sozial- und Präventivmedizin (Institute of Social and Preventive Medicine) at the University of Bern, Switzerland.
-My research focuses on investigating the psychological consequences of extreme weather events and climate-related hazards to understand the effects of climate change on mental health in Switzerland and The Gambia.
+Since July 2024, I have been a PhD student in Ana M Vicedo-Cabrera’s research group (Climate Change and Health) at the Institut für Sozial- und Präventivmedizin (Institute of Social and Preventive Medicine) - University of Bern and in the Oeschger-Zentrum für Klimaforschung (Oeschger Centre for Climate Change Research) in Switzerland.
+My PhD research involves investigating the psychological consequences of extreme weather events and climate-related hazards to understand the effects of climate change on mental health in Switzerland and in The Gambia.

 Illustration of combining vision and language modalities